 Austin.
 The heart of Texas, and one of the greatest places to live in the nation – Austin has a lot going for it.
 Unfortunately, as we know, Austin’s popularity has its price – traffic.
 Whether its students going back and forth to UT, professionals commuting to and from many of the high tech companies in the area, or any of the other hard-working men and women that keep the heart of Texas beating steadily, it seems like everyone is on the road at all hours of the day and night.
 With that traffic, of course, comes traffic accidents.

 If you or a loved one were in an Austin car accident, you may be injured, you may have questions about “what to do next,” and you may not even know where to start.
-Please know that we offer a FREE consultation, 24 hours a day, 7 days a week, so call us right now at 800-898-4877, or .
+Please know that we offer a FREE consultation, 24 hours a day, 7 days a week, so call us right now at 800-898-4877, or click HERE to send us a question, or get more information.
 There is NO cost to get a free consultation right now.
 If you decide to hire us, you pay us nothing up front, and you will pay absolutely nothing at all unless and until we’ve won your case.

 With more than 20 years of experience and thousands of victories under our belts, our team of Austin car accident attorneys will leave no stone unturned to get you the largest possible recovery for your injuries.
 Furthermore, we are one of the highest rated major personal injury law firms in the state, and we take pride in treating our clients like family—so contact us right now.

 Car Accidents in Austin